Git Core Concepts: Repository, Commit, Branch and Staging Area

 git add .

 Once changes are staged, they are ready to be committed.
 Anything not yet staged remains in the working directory and will not be included in the next commit.
+This means you can work on multiple tasks simultaneously but commit them separately, maintaining a clean and meaningful history.

 Commit

 A commit is a permanent snapshot of your staged changes saved into the repository's history.
 When you run git commit, Git takes everything currently in the staging area and stores it as a new point in your project's timeline.
 Each commit is accompanied by a message that describes what the change does and why it was made.
+This message becomes part of the permanent record and will be read by you and your collaborators for years to come.

 git commit -m "Add login feature"